Thank you for your interest in High Point University!

 In order to be considered as a transfer student at High Point University, a minimum of 24 semester hours of transferable college-level credit must have been completed or be in the process of completion.
 Transfer students must be eligible to return to the previous institution attended.
-Admission for transfer students is competitive and is offered on a space available basis (priority consideration is given to freshmen).
+Transfer admission is offered on a highly competitive basis (priority consideration is given to freshmen).
+The number of transfers selected each year depends upon the space available.
 Admission to High Point University as a transfer student is based on a student’s high school record, SAT or ACT scores, final semester GPA, as well as the cumulative GPA.
-Once the student is admitted to the University, then a complete credit evaluation and degree audit will be completed.
+The number can vary from year to year.

 If you are currently a high school senior and you have completed college-level coursework, you will be awarded the appropriate course credit provided you submit an official college transcript to the Office of Undergraduate Admissions.